-In 2017, she became a Program Manager in which she continues to provide and implement the most effective intervention plans to meet the needs of the families she services and also works with Program Directors to uphold the excellence of FirstSteps in developing individualized programming.
-Ms. Gates completed her Master of Education program in Applied Behavior Analysis at Arizona State University in May 2018 and will be sitting her for BCBA exam in August of 2018.
-She is thrilled to be a part of such a talented and compassionate team of professionals that continues to inspire others to provide the best care for their clients and is looking forward to continuing her clinical and professional growth with FirstSteps.
+In 2018, she became a Program Manager in which she continues to provide and implement the most effective intervention plans to meet the needs of the families she services and also works with Program Directors to uphold the excellence of FirstSteps in developing individualized programming.
+Ms. Silverman completed her Master of Science in Applied Behavior Analysis at the University of Southern California in May 2019.
+She is overjoyed to be a part of such a talented and compassionate team of professionals that continues to inspire others to provide the best care for their clients and is looking forward to her future and growth within FirstSteps.